logpai/logparser/README.md

 ```

 In particular, the package depends on the following requirements.
 Note that regex matching in Python is brittle, so we recommend fixing the regex library to version 2022.3.2.

+Note: If you encouter ``"Error: need to escape..."``, please follow the instructions [here](https://github.com/logpai/logparser/issues/122).

 + python 3.6+
 + regex 2022.3.2